elenavanengelenmaslova/elenavanengelenmaslova.github.io/index.markdown

 ---
 layout: home
 title: Elena van Engelen-Maslova
-subtitle: Senior / Lead Software Engineer
+subtitle: Independent Senior / Lead Software Engineer
 ---

 With over two decades of experience in Kotlin and Java backend development, I specialize in designing and implementing cloud-native architectures, microservices, and event-driven patterns.
 I am the author of [*Kotlin Crash Course*](https://www.amazon.com/Kotlin-Crash-Course-Fast-track-programming/dp/9355516304), a comprehensive guide to mastering Kotlin from basics to advanced concepts.